Michael L. Gross

 Figure 3.
 FPOP extended to footprinting membrane proteins where the reactive footprinters are producd by irradiation of a TiO2 nanoparticle attached to membrane.
 The membrane is kinked by a photochemical reaction open the membrane so that the radical can enter and react with the embedded protein.

 Membrane Proteins: We are extending FPOP to membrane proteins that are difficult to determine by X-ray, NMR, and CryoEM because they are not water soluble and are unstable outside the membrane.
 Instead of generating the radical from H2O2, we attach a nanoparticle to a liposome (or a living cell).
-By irradiating it with the FPOP laser, we produce OH radical adjoining the liposome and admit them to the membrane by perturbing in by a chemical reaction for footprinting.
+By irradiating it with the FPOP laser, we produce OH radicals adjoining the liposome and admit them to the membrane by perturbing it by a chemical reaction initiated by the footprinting laser.
 Footprinting can use many other reactions, and we are developing new reactions and new methods and applying these reactions to difficult problems.
 For example, for fast labeling, we are expanding to carbenes and carbocations.
-For specific amino acids, we use labeling with NEM (N-ethylmaleimide) to follow changes in the local environment of Cys, GEE (glycyl ethyl ester) to monitor changes of Asp and Glu, for example.
+For specific amino-acid footprinting, we use labeling with NEM (N-ethylmaleimide) to follow changes in the local environment of Cys, GEE (glycyl ethyl ester) to monitor changes of Asp and Glu, for example.

-Hydrogen/deuterium exchange (HDX) is another focus where we develop new methods and use them in problem solving.
+Hydrogen/deuterium exchange (HDX): HDX is another focus where we develop new methods and use them in problem solving.
 Examples are pulsed HDX for following aggregation of Aβ, the plaque-forming protein in Alzheimer’s disease, and pH-dependent HDX for monitoring protein conformational changes as pH decreases.
-We also developed an HDX titration platform to determine protein-ligand affinities, a method we call PLIMSTEX (Protein Ligand Interaction by Mass Spectrometry, Titration and H/D Exchange) and wish to apply this to determining affinities for specific regions of proteins, which is difficult by standard
+We also developed an HDX titration platform to determine protein-ligand affinities, a method we call PLIMSTEX (Protein Ligand Interaction by Mass Spectrometry, Titration and H/D Exchange).
+We wish to apply this to determining affinities for specific regions of proteins, which is difficult by standard measurements.
+As an example, Figure 4 shows a convincing example of how the protein calmodulin binds Ca2+ to alternately tighten or protect some regions (purple), expose other regions (gold), and have no effect on others (gray).

 Figure 4.
 HDX of calmodulin after binding 4 Ca2+ ions.
 The experiment reveals the binding sites (loops that change conformation to bind Ca2+ and those helices that open to allow binding to other ligands and serve as a messenger.

 Crosslinking, Native MS, Ion Mobility: We also utilize chemical cross linking and native electrospray with ion mobility, where near-native forms of a protein or a protein complex are introduced into a mass spectrometer.
 We discovered that activating the entire complex by electron-capture dissociation (ECD) causes flexible regions of the constituent proteins to fragment.
-We complement these measurements with ion mobility, to look more closely at the details of collisionally induced unfolding and chemical cross linking, to determine the topology of the complex.
+We complement these measurements with native MS, to examine stoichiometry of protein complexes, collisionally induced unfolding, to observe conformational change, and chemical cross linking, to determine topology of the complex.

-This program prepares graduate and postdoctoral student to enter academics or biopharma and biotechnology labs, where scores of former coworkers now work
+This research prepares graduate and postdoctoral student to enter academics or biopharma and biotechnology labs, where scores of former coworkers now work.

 Examples of applications are ongoing collaborations with